Atchison, Kansas

 Missouri River Bridge at Atchison, Kansas.

-From 1910 to 1920, the town would lose more than 20% of its population and continue to decline to just about 10,880 people today.
-Over the years, however, Atchison became known as “the city that refused to die” and had to rebuild after two flash floods that swept through the downtown in 1958.
+From 1910 to 1920, the town lost more than 20% of its population and continues to decline to just about 10,880 people today.
+Over the years, however, Atchison became known as “the city that refused to die” and had to rebuild after two flash floods swept through the downtown in 1958.

 If Atchison’s rich history is not enough for you, the town is allegedly the most haunted city in Kansas, but that’s a whole other story.
 See it HERE.